Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-apollo-cache.md

 ## After This Lesson

-- Submit your updated React client to GradeScope
+- Push your updated React client to `lesson-11/` in your course repo
 - All mutations should update the UI without a manual refresh

 <!-- > -->